cmdviegas/hadoop-spark/README.md

   * File uploads via the HDFS WebUI are currently not functional (Docker limitation due to port forwarding);
   * Hostname links in Spark/YARN WebUI are unresponsive (Docker limitation due to port forwarding);
   * HDFS capacity information is inaccurate (Docker limitation).

+#### 24/05/2025
+- :sparkles: All confguration files for Hadoop and Spark located in the `config_files` folder are now bind-mounted into the containers at their respective destination directories.
+This allows you to edit these files externally, and any changes will automatically apply across all containers (just restart them after any change).
+Due to this change, resource variables are no longer in the `.env` file.
+You can use `services.sh` `[start|stop]` to restart cluster services;
+- :sparkles: Added new scripts (`download.bat` for Windows CMD and PowerShell, and `download.mac.sh` for macOS Terminal) to facilitate downloading Hadoop and Spark files;
+- :wrench: Refactored some shell scripts for better maintainability and performance.

 #### 19/05/2025
 - :sparkles: For security reasons, the `$MY_PASSWORD` variable has been removed from the `.env` file.
 A dedicated secrets file (`.password`) has been introduced for setting the user password, if required;